Courses - Faculty of Education And Social Work

 Restriction: EDCURRIC 101

-Explores links between social, material, and natural learning environments and curriculum provision in early childhood education.
-Introduces principles and theoretical perspectives of early childhood assessment aimed at empowering children as competent and confident.
+Explores the notion of early childhood curriculum in early childhood education including the New Zealand curriculum.
+Introduces principles and theoretical perspectives of early childhood assessment aimed at empowering children to be competent and confident.
 Considers pedagogical implications of assessment for children’s curriculum experiences within early learning environments.

 Health and Physical Education and Social Studies Education 1